Primary Care Review Course for Nurse Practitioners

 Strengthen clinical reasoning across the full scope of primary care.

-Improve consistency in assessment and work up decisions for complex patients.
+Improve consistency in assessment and work-up decisions for complex patients.

 Clarify referral thresholds and specialist escalation decisions.